chhuang-one/sqxclib/README.md

 * Custom type mapping.

 * Query builder that can be used independently.
+See doc/[SqQuery.md](doc/SqQuery.md)

 * It can work in low-end hardware.